bachtran02/bachtran.go/ABOUTME.md

 # Welcome to my website!

 I'm Peter a Data Science student planning to double major/minor in Computer Science at [UC Berkeley](https://data.berkeley.edu/).
 I enjoy coding to build cool stuff/ tools to make life easier.
 In my free time, I look to contribute to open-source projects and connect with like-minded aspired programmers.
-Check out my website!
+Check out my website at [bachtran.dev](bachtran.dev)!

-A proud owner of a Pi 4 which I look to self-host more stuff on!
+A proud owner of a Pi 4 which I'm looking to self-host more stuff on!

 ## Trying to learn:
 <p>